jmp/poker-hand-evaluator/README.md

 ```

 The `evaluate` method returns the value of a hand as an integer
 between 1 and 7462.
-The higher the value, the more valuable the hand.
+The lower the value, the more valuable the hand.

 The `fromString` method can be used to create a hand from a string: